hpides/viper/README.md

 You do not need to use Viper's CMakeLists.txt.
 Just make sure you have the [dependencies](#dependencies) installed.
 Here is a common way to do include Viper using `FetchContent` in CMake.
-By default, this will install `concurrentqueue` but expect `libpmem` to be provided by you.
+By default, this will fetch all dependencies.

 ```cmake
 include(FetchContent)